 3. Lubec, Maine

 Perched on Moose Island and connected to the mainland by causeways, Eastport’s walkable downtown includes 29 buildings on the National Historic Register, many filled with charming gift shops, delicious bakeries and salty pubs.
 The edges of the town are lined with old sea captain homes and the harbor is filled with traditional lobster fishing boats.
+The town is also home to one of the best lobster shacks in Maine, Quoddy Bay Lobster, which serves up delicious Maine lobster rolls in a rustic setting with ocean views.
 For more on the lobster fishing village of Eastport, click here.

 If you are interested in experiencing the authentic Maine coast and don’t want a “tourist” experience then Cutler Maine is an ideal spot for you.
 There are no restaurants or gift shops but the town makes up for it with stunning views, nature trails, Atlantic puffins, salt-of-the-earth fishermen and the opportunity to spend the night on an island with a working light house.
 For more on the lobster fishing village of Cutler, click here.